yanyan-li/Open-Structure/README.md

-# Open-Structure: a Structural Benchmark Dataset for SLAM Algorithms
+# Open-Structure: a Structural Benchmark Dataset for SLAM Algorithms  （RA-L 2024）

 ### Abstract